Kunsho85/Kunsho85/README.md

 - 👋 Hi, I’m @Kunsho85
 - 👀 I’m interested in Web2, Web3 and AI technology
-- 🌱 In process of constant learning of front-end languages (HTML, CSS, JS, ...) & beyond :D
+- 🌱 In process of constant learning of program languages
-- 💞️ I’m looking to collaborate on group projects and collaborations in Frontend space
 - 📫 You can reach me using my e-mails jskform@gmail.com / info@norva.app

 <!---